ShounakDutta/ShounakDutta/README.md

                                            Hi 👋  I’m @ShounakDutta
-- 👀 I’m interested in Developing new Features and explore new technology stuffs
+- 👀 I’m interested in Developing new Features and exploring new technology stuffs
 - 🌱 I’m currently learning AWS Developer Associate.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...